SYuan0314/public_wafer/README.md

 ```
 - Click buttons to perform grid rotation
 - Observe coordinate transformation process
-- Use the reset function to return to the initial st
+- Use the reset function to return to the initial state

 ### 2. Wafer Defect Visualization GUI
 ```bash